Infrastructure for research 2020

 - How the initiative will be received, maintained and developed further in the longer term

-- A plan describing how the infrastructure will be made available to the research community
+- A plan describing how the infrastructure and data from the infrastructure will be made openly accessible

-- Name all staff.
-List them as project participants with their monthly salaries, employer’s social-insurance contribution top-up (LKP) and working time in the project.
+- Name all project participants, list them as project participants with their monthly salaries, employer's social-insurance contribution top-up (LKP) and working time in the project.

 - Specify SEK 0 as the monthly salary of project participants who are not being paid within the project.

-- Report working time for any other staff, such as assistants and technical staff, as well, but do not name them.
-The costs are to be stated under ‘Drift‘ (operation).
+- Report working time and salary costs for any other staff, such as assistants and technical staff, as well, but do not name them.
+The costs are to be stated under Drift (operation).

-- Resource needs (salaries and operation) are to be specified and explained under Budget comments.
+- Resource needs (salaries and operation) are to be specified and explained.